TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/recoveryservices-a2a-diagnostic-enable-replication-replicamanageddiskexists.md

 # Enable replication failed as virtual machine's disk was previously protected
 <!--issueDescription-->
 Failed to enable replication for the virtual machine <!--$vmname-->[vmname]<!--/$vmname--> with error 150161.
-This problem can occur if the virtual machine was previously protected, and when replication was disabled.
-However, the replica disk was not cleaned.
+This problem can occur if the virtual machine was previously protected, and the replica disk was not cleaned when the replication was disabled.
 <!--/issueDescription-->

 ## **Recommended Steps**